 Figure \ref{fig:surfaceput} shows the numerically computed penalisation error for the standard put as a function of $S$ and $t$.
-It appears that the error is constant in the exercise region, jumps to about half this value at the exercise boundary, and decays for large $S$.
-The irregular behaviour of the error surface close to the exercise boundary is due to the movement of the exercise boundary between time steps relative to the grid points.
+It appears that the error is constant in the exercise region, jumps to about half this value across the exercise boundary, and decays for large $S$.
+The irregular behaviour of the plotted error surface close to the exercise boundary is a discretisation artefact due to the movement of the exercise boundary relative to its closest mesh points between subsequent time steps (see also next paragraph).

 Figure \ref{fig:surfacederput} is the corresponding picture for the penalisation error in the first $S$-derivative.
 The error appears localised in a very narrow region around the exercise boundary.
 The jagged shape of the surface results again from an interplay of the penalisation error and discretisation.
-For the chosen time step and mesh width, the width of the region of large error is small compared to the grid size, and, from one time step to the next, has a different location relative to its nearest grid points.
-For time steps, where the location of the maximum is close to a grid point, the plotted spike is large, whereas if the maximum lies between grid points, it is small.
+For the chosen time step and mesh size, the width of the region of large error is small compared with the mesh size, and, from one time step to the next, has a different location relative to its nearest grid points.
+For those time steps, where the location of the maximum is close to a mesh point, the plotted spike is large, whereas if the maximum lies between mesh points, it is small.

-For the butterfly, as seen from Figure \ref{fig:surfacebfly}, there is an asymmetry in the penalisation error between the call-like side, where the error grows more steeply in time-to-expiry, and the put-like side, where the error is flat up to the the point in backward-time where the exercise boundary hits the top of the payoff, and from then on increases for larger time-to-maturity.
+For the butterfly, as seen from Figure \ref{fig:surfacebfly}, there is an asymmetry in the penalisation error between the call-like side, where the error grows more steeply in time-to-expiry, and the put-like side, where the error is flat up to the point in backward-time where the exercise boundary hits the top of the payoff, and from then on increases for larger time-to-maturity.
 The error is largest at the strike, constant in time, and decays rapidly on either side.

 The penalisation error for the modified put is shown in Figure \ref{fig:surfacefunnyput}.